scudrunner/RpiHotspot/README.md

 # RpiHotspot
-Raspberry PI Hotspot that auto-switches
+Raspberry PI Hotspot that auto-switcheing in support of omnipy  https://github.com/winemug/omnipy Notes
-Notes

 The core of this script comes from